elamurugan/Magento-Like-PHP-MVC-Framework/README.md

 How to use Slim-PHP-MVC
 =======================
 	Download and extract the code into webserver path and Make sure you have write permission for var directory.
-	Load the db dump from app/code/sql into your mysql db and update configuration accordingly.
-	Then check in your browser with the web server Path.
+	Check in your browser with the web server Path - the app will ask you to install - setup a db and finish installation.

 Features of Slim-PHP-MVC
 =======================